chinhonnang0000/asteroidgen/README.md

 - skilltree for erida,

 Shelved or cancelled
 - skill tree for project Decay. - The mod is gone from github and browser.
-Full inclusion will be added to intermod https://github.com/chinhonnang0000/intermod
+Full inclusion will be included together with xsi, hyperspace, exhiber. package 0.